Twin Capital Management Inc. Reduces Position in McKesson Co. (NYSE:MCK)

-Twin Capital Management Inc. cut its stake in shares of McKesson Co.
-(NYSE:MCK – Free Report) by 1.6% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Twin Capital Management Inc. trimmed its holdings in McKesson Co.
+(NYSE:MCK – Free Report) by 1.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
 The fund owned 5,165 shares of the company’s stock after selling 83 shares during the quarter.
-Twin Capital Management Inc.’s holdings in McKesson were worth $2,207,000 as of its most recent SEC filing.
+Twin Capital Management Inc.’s holdings in McKesson were worth $2,207,000 at the end of the most recent reporting period.

-A number of other large investors have also recently made changes to their positions in MCK.
-Live Oak Investment Partners purchased a new stake in McKesson in the fourth quarter valued at $30,000.
+Several other hedge funds also recently added to or reduced their stakes in MCK.
 Covestor Ltd boosted its holdings in McKesson by 72.3% in the first quarter.
 Covestor Ltd now owns 81 shares of the company’s stock valued at $25,000 after purchasing an additional 34 shares during the last quarter.
-Capital Advisors Ltd. LLC boosted its holdings in McKesson by 1,700.0% in the second quarter.
+Live Oak Investment Partners purchased a new stake in McKesson in the fourth quarter valued at $30,000.
+Machina Capital S.A.S. purchased a new stake in McKesson in the first quarter valued at $33,000.
+Ahrens Investment Partners LLC purchased a new stake in McKesson in the first quarter valued at $36,000.
+Finally, Capital Advisors Ltd. LLC boosted its holdings in McKesson by 1,700.0% in the second quarter.
 Capital Advisors Ltd. LLC now owns 90 shares of the company’s stock valued at $38,000 after purchasing an additional 85 shares during the last quarter.
-Machina Capital S.A.S. purchased a new stake in McKesson in the first quarter valued at $33,000.
-Finally, Altshuler Shaham Ltd purchased a new stake in McKesson in the second quarter valued at $41,000.
 82.69% of the stock is owned by hedge funds and other institutional investors.

 Insider Activity at McKesson